 How to Delete Azure Webjob using Azure Portal

-Now, if you don’t want the Azure webjob anymore, you can delete the Azure webjob using the below quick information.
+Now, if you don’t want the Azure webjob anymore, you can delete it using the quick information below.

 Or,

-2. Click on the Yes button to confirm the deletion process in the next window.
+2. Click the Yes button to confirm the deletion process in the next window.

 Wrapping Up

-In this article, we have discussed how to create and deploy Azure Webjobs and the below topics
+In this article, we have discussed how to create and deploy Azure Webjobs.

 Hope you enjoyed this article !!!.